Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenConnection.md

 ## Configure Adyen connection

 Configure the Adyen connection after you have created it.
-It is recommended that you manage the Adyen settings in parallel, see [Manage Adyen settings](./02_ManageAdyenSettings.md).
+It is recommended that you manage the Adyen settings in parallel, so that you can enter the connection data alternately.
+Keep in mind that you can no longer copy the credentials after you have saved the Adyen or Payments configuration.
+For detailed information, see [Manage Adyen settings](./02_ManageAdyenSettings.md).

-In the *Payments* connection settings, you can define the event codes that are to be ignored.
-The reason for this is that Adyen sends many event codes.
-Not all of them can be processed in the *Payments* module.
-Each of them generates an error.
-Here you can specify the event codes you do not want to process.
-Alternatively, you can specify the unwanted event codes in the Adyen settings.
+In the *Payments* connection settings, you can enter the event codes that are to be ignored.
+Alternatively, you can select the unwanted event codes in the Adyen settings.

 In addition, you can configure the number of workers to process messages in asynchronous processing.
 The Adyen API has two endpoints, one for a synchronous and one for an asynchronous processing.
 - At synchronous processing, Adyen creates a connection for each event that occurs.
 This has the advantage that Adyen is immediately informed if a message cannot be processed.
 The disadvantage is that the message transfer might be slowly if a lot of events are to be transferred.